patelk1214/python-homework/financial_planner/README.md

 There is a 95% chance that an initial investment of $20000 in the portfolio over the next 30 years will end within in the range of $99491.59 and $1256334.25
 There is a 95% chance that an initial investment of $30000.0 in the portfolio over the next 30 years will end within in the range of $149237.39 and $1884501.37

 # Optional Chelleng - Early Retirement:
 # b) 5 year retirement period:
-It is observed that as we increase the allocation of Stock in portfolio proodes higher gorwth.
-However, to reach similar amount of financial goal of  30 years retirement plan the initial investment in five plan has to be about 40 times higher ($800,000) with 60% allocation in stocks.
+It is observed that as we increase the allocation of Stock in portfolio, it provides higher gorwth at end of 5 year period.
+However, to reach similar amount of financial goal as in 30 years retirement plan, the initial investment in five plan has to be about 40 times higher ($800,000) with 60% allocation in stocks, which is expected to grow up $2.09 MM on upper side.

 Allocation
 spy = 0.60